TACC/colormovestacc/README.md

 docker run -p 8888:8888 sciviscolor/colormoves
 ```

-Access the app from the browser using one of these URLs:
+Access the app from the browser at the /colormoves endpoint:

-- localhost:8888
+- localhost:8888/colormoves
-- 0.0.0.0:8888
+- 0.0.0.0:8888/colormoves
-- IP_ADDRESS:8888
+- IP_ADDRESS:8888/colormoves

 ## Using Colormoves